 The expected surge in passenger growth has caused the authority to move up plans to renovate its 25-year old terminal — what Stevens terms the “modernization” of the facility.
 Issues including housing TSA, baggage screening, and pre/post-security concessions all need to be addressed in the terminal upgrade.

-Explains Stevens, “We were already looking at that going forward just for the natural growth of our market.
+“Expansion of the terminal is necessary.
+There are peak periods where the concourses are at or near capacity.
+So, we’re looking at additional passenger amenities; more restrooms; additional concessions.
+Again, we were already looking at that going forward just for the natural growth of our market.
 Carnival Cruise Lines now operates 70 cruises a year out of Charleston.
-And there’s been lots of other positive economic development going on in the Low Country.”
+And there’s been lots of other positive economic development going on in the Low Country.

 “The natural growth of the economy was creating the need to look at terminal modernization and some expansion.
 Now that we know Southwest is coming it pushed the timeline up.”